cotodevel/toolchaingenericds-template/README.md

-This is the Toolchain Generic DS default example project (for arm7/arm9 code) :
+This is the Toolchain Generic default template project:

-To compile this project you will need to follow the steps at https://github.com/cotodevel/ToolchainGenericDS:

-Then simply extract the project somewhere.
+Compile Toolchain: To compile this project you will need to follow the steps at https://github.com/cotodevel/ToolchainGenericDS: Then simply extract the project somewhere.

-Compile with Make as usual.
+Compile this project: Open msys, through msys commands head to the directory your extracted this project.
+Then write: make clean make

+After compiling, run the example in NDS.

+Project Specific description: None.

 Coto